 Bristol has been the scene of a mournful ceremony.
 It has welcomed back, not RAGLAN, but the remains of the English commander.
-He set out eighteen months back, the most conspicuous man in the eyes of the whole nation: he returns thus-and the English have already become accustomed to the name of his successor.
-But, indeed, RAGLAN has not returned: that which was the earthly clothing of the man has come back, and was received with all the respect due to everything that pertains to such a man: RAGLAN himself will never return from the Crimea, but will live in history for ever, a resident of the spot rendered illustrious by the commencement of the greatest contest that the world has ever witnessed.
+He set out eighteen months back, the most conspicuous man in the eyes of the whole nation : he returns thus-and the English have already become accustomed to the name of his successor.
+But, indeed, RAGLAN has not returned: that which was the earthly clothing of the man. has come back, and was received with all the respect due to everything that pertains to such a man: RAGLAN himself will never return from the Crimea, but will live in history for ever, a resident of the spot rendered illustrious by the commencement of the greatest contest that the world has ever witnessed.
 The domestic business of the week may be said to resolve itself entirely into contest also-the contest of laissez faire against good government.
-The London public, poisoned by its Thames, has burst forth, not in revolution, but in remonstrance: and Sir BENJAMIN HALL assures a deputation, that if the Act, which is to come in force at the end of next month, be not enforced, he will-ask about it!
+CLABENDON maintained throughout the that if the Act, which is to come in force at the end of next month, be not enforced, he will-ask about it!
 A Select Committee of the House of Commons is examining into those adulterations in which free-trade has taken refuge from the competition of extravagant cheapness; and Dr. HASSALL and Dr. NORMANDY have been telling our representatives in detail how we are poisoned at every meal, cheated at every purchase.
 At Carlisle the Agricultural Association is teaching the application of machinery to agriculture; and MECHI has been teaching them "the grand circle" of PIERRE LEROUX, the several parts of which are at this moment profoundly considered by the Agricultural Association at Carlisle, the Select Committee on Food, and the Royal Commission appointed to superintend drainage and water supply.
-The summer sun, occasionally clouded, still promises ample crops; trade revives, with an eye to the continued reports of corn and cotton from America, of gold and wool from Australia-the wook export rising even in Victoria; while Consols, depressed by the conduct of party and the approach of Turkish and French loans in the market, sink to 91 or 90, and are "dull at that figure"-for Consols always reduce the polithem give an emphatic and eulogistic approval to tical and economical state of the country to some
+The summer sun, occasionally clouded, still promises ample crops ; trade revives, with an eye to the continued reports of corn and cotton from America, of gold and wool from Australia-the wool export rising even in Victoria; while Consols, depressed by the conduct of party and the approach of Turkish and French loans in the market, sink to 91 or 90, and are "dull at that figure"-for Consols always reduce the poli-